firstbirdtech/api-docs/source/includes/_concepts.md

 }
 ```

-As Firstbird uses OAuth2 authentication mechanism, you can authenticate your services using OAuth2 Client Credentials authentication method.
+As the Employee Referrals system uses OAuth2 authentication mechanism, you can authenticate your services using OAuth2 Client Credentials authentication method.
 To authenticate a Company Administrator needs to generate an API key and API secret within the account settings.
 With the key and the secret you can request a so called Bearer token from our API with the request to the right.

 ### Authenticating Requests